Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Experiments

 Until now, we have demonstrated the effectiveness and efficiency of the proposed $st$-LID conceptually via multiple experiments.
 In this section, we simulate a real-time monitoring using $M_1$ dataset and demonstrate a practical failure detection procedure on $C1$ collapse.

-Given the facts that (1) $st$-LID produces perfect precision score, (2) actual time interval between records is $2.5$ minutes and the maximal computation time of $st$-LID is around $5$ seconds, it is practical to compute $st$-LID at each monitoring time step and perform analysis accordingly.
-These also validate the detection procedure in equation (\ref{detect}).
 Applying the proposed detection procedure on $M_1$ ($C1$), we demonstrate a simulation of the failure detection, the details are shown in Figure \ref{det_sim}.
-Here, we use $n=10$ for higher fidelity considering

-the real-world impact of a failure detection.
+Here, we use $n=10$ for higher fidelity considering the real-world impact of a failure detection.
 From the figure, we can see the target $\vx_t^*$ is fluctuating between two monitored points within a small region, following the small ball condition in equation (\ref{detect}).
 The target point $\vx_t^*$ does not meet the detection threshold at initial steps ($t\in[3290, 3294]$), but starts to consistently exceeds such threshold $st\text{-LID}(\vx_t^*) \geq 0.5$ from $t=3295$.
 Finally, following to the detection procedure, the failure is detected at $t=3305$ with $n=10$.
 Note that, given the actual time interval of the dataset ($2.5$ mins), this detection is about $3.3$ hours ahead of the actual collapse at this region, allowing a timely intervention for this failure.